 'At home in security for almost thirty years'

-Customer-friendlyBen also took a customer friendliness course, where he learned how to put people at ease and make them feel welcome.
-‘I also learned that when I worked in the hospitality industry as a teenager.
-Customer friendliness is of course essential there.
-But also in our company visitors need to be well guided, feel at ease.
-That starts when they arrive and ends when they leave.’
-Ben has taught himself to always greet when people leave: ‘Then someone feels seen and appreciated.
-I also remember the names of regular visitors, which makes them feel even more appreciated and the contact is even more smooth.’
-At the top of Ben’s conception of task is that everyone abides by the house rules.
-‘I’m head House Rules’, I always say.
-That is the most important thing for me, that everyone sticks to it.
-If you do not adhere to it, it can damage the safety of all other people present.
-And we don’t want that.’
+Ben also took a customer service course, where he learned how to make people feel comfortable and welcome.
+"I learned that when I worked in the hospitality industry as a teenager.
+Customer service is essential there, of course.
+But in our business, too, visitors need to be properly guided and made to feel comfortable.
+That starts when they arrive and ends when they leave."
+Ben has trained himself to always greet people when they leave: "That way, someone feels seen and appreciated.
+I also remember the names of regular visitors, which makes them feel even more valued and communication flows more smoothly."
+Ben's job description emphasizes that everyone adheres to the house rules.
+"I'm the head of house rules," I always say.
+That's the most important thing for me: that everyone adheres to them.
+If you don't comply, it can compromise the safety of everyone else present.
+And we don't want that."

 Vital importance

-Work is vital for Ben, he says.
-‘Your health, having living space, eating and drinking and doing fun things – everything falls or stands with money.
-So work is very important.’
-He is open to every new challenge that comes his way.
-Whether he will return to Museum Prinsenhof when it reopens remains to be seen.
-‘I now have a lot of valuable knowledge of the Werkse! building on the Gantel.
-I know the way there very well, know the most important people and faces, and know who I need to be with to get things done.
-That’s ideal for the organization, so maybe I’ll stay there.
-I chose this profession to help people; where I do that doesn’t matter much to me.
+Work is vital to Ben, he says.
+"Your health, having a place to live, food and drink, and doing fun things – everything depends on money.
+So work is very important."
+He's open to any new challenge that comes his way.
+Whether he'll return to the Prinsenhof Museum when it reopens remains to be seen.
+"I've gained a lot of valuable knowledge about the Werkse!-building on Gantel.
+I know my way around very well, know the key people and faces, and know who to contact to get things done.
+That's ideal for the organization, so I might stay.
+I chose this profession to help people; where I do that doesn't really matter to me.

 -